AMSAT-NA/PacSatFSKBoard/NOTES.md

-The LP-XDS110 debugger works find with the board, document this, including how to order a cable.  https://www.adafruit.com/product/1675 or https://www.digikey.com/en/products/detail/olimex-ltd/ARM-JTAG-20-10/3471401
+The LP-XDS110 debugger works find with the board, document this, including how to order a cable.  https://www.adafruit.com/product/1675 or https://www.digikey.com/en/products/detail/olimex-ltd/ARM-JTAG-20-10/3471401 Also document that you cannot turn off power when the board is connected to the debugger or bad things can happen.

 Fix the watchdog jumper or order the right part.